gravestench/dark-magic/pkg/services/modalTui/README.md

 # Modal Text User Interface
-The purpose of this [runtime](https://github.com/gravestench/runtime) service is to provide a modal text user interface.
+The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is to provide a modal text user interface.
 This means that a text-based user interface will be shown on standard output.
-The normal runtime logging output will be redirected to a file, while `stdout` will be used to display the TUI.
+The normal servicemesh logging output will be redirected to a file, while `stdout` will be used to display the TUI.

 This service will use other services that implement an integration interface